iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

                               blind_state.joints_acceleration_,
                               blind_state.joints_effort_
                               stance_status.stance_status_);
-* modify the *PeriodicPluginBase \*create(std::string ID)* function.
+* modify the *PeriodicPluginBase \*create(const std::string& ID, const std::string& robot_name)* function.
 This function is called when the plugin is loaded at run-time, and it is responsible for the creation of a plugin instance, by calling the plugin constructor.
 For example, if the plugin takes as input a robotlib::RobotBase argument

       /*call_plugin_constructor*/
         return new StanceDetectionPlugin(ID/*, aguments_of_module_constructor*/);
   becames

-      ParameterClient paramCli;
       std::string robot_name="aliengo";

       if (robot_name == "")